TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-maintenanceandcapacityplanning-worker-roles-not-ready-state.md

 Check logs to verify whether the file server health check failed:
 1. Sign in to the Azure Stack Hub administrator portal.
-2. Go to the App Service service, select the "Roles" blade.
+2. Go to the "App Service" service, select the "Roles" blade.
 3. Verify whether any of the Web Worker roles have not reached a "Ready" status.
 4. For any worker roles not in a "Ready" status, select the role.
 5. On the work role "Instances" blade, select the role instance that has not reached a "Ready" status.